Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

 Today, it's driven mainly by the transition to 25 gigabit Ethernet, and for us, it's the NIC portion.
 That's where we've seen the growth.
-In the future, we expect also to get some Ethernet switch design wins, but this will happen some times in 2018.
+In the future, we expect also to get some Ethernet switch design wins, but this will happen sometimes in 2018.
 So this year the growth from the hyperscale and Web 2.0, cloud guys in China will mainly be in the NIC side.

 Joseph Wolf - Barclays Capital, Inc.

 Okay.
-And then finally maybe for Jacob, on the operating cash flow side, down versus last year, is this an investment question?
+And then finally, maybe for Jacob, on the operating cash flow side, down versus last year, is this an investment question?
 Is it an inventory build in terms of new product?
 What's the cash flow story, and what's your thought or guidance for the full-year operating cash flow?

 Jacob Shulman - Mellanox Technologies Ltd.

 So first of all, the quarterly cash flow from operating activities was impacted by two major reasons.
 One, we paid down some of the liabilities we had on our balance sheet.
-And second, we had lower collections due to much lower revenues in the first quarter of 2018.
+And second, we had lower collections due to much lower revenues in the first quarter of 2018 (sic) [2017].
 We expect our cash flow to rebound in the third quarter and grow from those levels.

 Joseph Wolf - Barclays Capital, Inc.